thorny-thorny/blog/src/_posts/2022-07-21-the-first-post.md

 * I'm not going to make everything from scratch, that’s too much work for a blog D: I need some <span title="Content management system" style="text-decoration: dotted underline; cursor: help">CMS</span> or a site generator
 * I want it to build into static HTML according to my green statement (which is to be done yet), for security reasons and nice <span title="Search engine optimization" style="text-decoration: dotted underline; cursor: help">SEO</span>
 * It has to be relatively easy to extend and modify, I might want to add some custom content or embed something interactive
-* It has to be convenient for technical blog posting, code highlight support is absolute minimum
+* It has to be convenient for technical blog posting, code highlight support is a must have
 * I want to control how and where the content is hosted.
 I might start with [NGINX](https://nginx.org/) on my server and end up with 3rd party <span title="Content delivery network" style="text-decoration: dotted underline; cursor: help">CDN</span>
 * A big no for paywalls, ads, cookie banners and other abominations of the modern web.
 I want it to be dead simple for a visitor to reach my content
 * It shouldn't be too complicated and drag gigabytes of node_modules or other dependencies around